cowprotocol/cow-amm/docs/amm.md

 CoW AMM is an automated market maker running on top of CoW Protocol.

+> [!CAUTION]
+> CoW AMM is a proof of concept of an AMM implemented on top of CoW Protocol.
+> The code is not yet production ready and should not be used to handle large amounts of funds.

 ## How it works

 The AMM contract itself is a dedicated Safe multisig.